davidalovell/studio/journal/thought records/drafts.md

 I was thinking about a mock interview I did in 2011, the interviewer seemed not to like me, I then said 'i hate myself'

+seeing Laura at the cinema
+Feeling panicked

+Thinking about consulting, I'm going to struggle to listen to patients with multiple unexplained problems

+These patients will sap me dry